JuliaCI/Nanosoldier.jl/README.md

 @nanosoldier `command(args..., kwargs...)`
 ```

+Backticks are mandatory.
 There are two kinds of jobs you can invoke: **benchmark jobs**, which run the [BaseBenchmarks.jl](https://github.com/JuliaCI/BaseBenchmarks.jl) suite, and **package test jobs** which rely on [PkgEval.jl](https://github.com/JuliaCI/PkgEval.jl) to run the test suite of all registered packages.

 **Note that only one job can be triggered per comment.**